DNS-Hackathon-2023/.github/profile/README.md

 We had three categories of awards, in no particular order:

-- DNS-oops was awarded "Most useful project for operators" for their work on out of band signalling, in practice, triggering BGP!
+- DNS-oops was awarded "Most useful project for operators" for their work on out-of-band signaling, in practice, triggering BGP!

   This project was also be presented at DNS-WG RIPE86, see links at top.